Canadian Joint Incident Response Unit

 The Canadian Joint Incident Response Unit (CJIRU) (Unité interarmées d'intervention du Canada, UIIC) of the Canadian Armed Forces was created "to provide timely and agile broad-based CBRN (chemical, biological, radiological and nuclear) support to the Government of Canada in order to prevent, control and mitigate CBRN threats to Canada, Canadians, and Canadian interests".
-It is a sub-unit of the Canadian Special Operations Forces Command (CANSOFCOM).
+It is a sub-unit of Canadian Special Operations Forces Command (CANSOFCOM).